 You can serve it chilled, no need to let it rest to get to room temperature.
-The sponge cake is made with oil instead of butter, which helps to keep it moist and soft even if refrigerated.
+For the sponge cake I use oil instead of butter, which helps to keep it moist and soft even when the cake is resting in the fridge.

 If you want a quicker version of Tiramisu, try the classic Tiramisu I’ve already shared the recipe with you, which is absolutely delicious.
-The difference between the two recipes is that this layered cake is made with sponge cake instead of ladyfingers and uses no eggs in the frosting.
+The difference between the two recipes is that this layer cake is uses sponge cake instead of ladyfingers and there are no eggs in the frosting.
 Both versions are out of this world, hope you will try both.

 When making this Tiramisu cake for children, you can replace the coffee and Marsala wine with cocoa syrup and the cake will surely turn into their favorite cake.
-Hope you will try it out and enjoy!
+Hope you will try it out and don’t forget to tag me on Instagram if you do.
+Enjoy!

 Tiramisu IceCream